atoum/blackfire-extension/README.md

 }
 ```

-When running this test, the callback will be automatically instumented and execute on Blackfire the assertions defined by the Configuration.
+When running this test, the callback will be automatically instrumented and execute on Blackfire the assertions defined by the Configuration.
 If they fail, an atoum error will be displayed.The above example will have this output :

 ![Instrumentation result](doc/screenshot.png)